practical-scientific-computing/practical-scientific-computing.github.io/shell/02-remote-access.md

 ```
 rsync some_user@some_comp:~/mydata/data.txt ./
 ```
+Try copying the same data as above with `rsync` now.

 There are a host of other options which you can use to help speed things up.